 - Tag and structure content in order to help readers discover content.
 The Times have an impressive archive of content – almost 15 million articles published since the year 1851.
 All this content is not tagged and organized which makes it impossible to optimize the use of the archive.
 The Times did add structured data to their recipes which increased the traffic from search by more than 50%.
 Luckily for bloggers and content marketers WordPress makes it easy to categorize content, to add tags and to search through existing archives.

 - The recirculation effect.
 Get people to consume more content by improving content’s effectiveness in driving readers to other articles within the site as opposed to them leaving the site.
-This is done by making your content sticky.
-Here is how.
+This is done by making your content sticky and interesting.

 - Publish content when people are online.
 The report considers their publishing schedule which is focused on print to be out of sync with the new digital world.
 For example they publish majority of their content in the late evening (in order for it to make the morning paper) while majority of their traffic is in the morning hours.
 The most ambitious stories are published on Sundays (as that’s when there is the biggest print readership), even though Sunday is the slowest day for traffic online.